 Parameters

-name: A string identifier for the streamprops(optional): Configuration objectmetadata: Key-value pairs for identifying and searching streamscontentType: Content type of the stream (defaults toapplication/octet-stream)compress: Enable automatic gzip compression (defaults tofalse)
+namespace: A string identifier used to group related streamsprops(optional): Configuration objectmetadata: Key-value pairs for identifying and searching streamscontentType: Content type of the stream (defaults toapplication/octet-stream)compress: Enable automatic gzip compression (defaults tofalse)ttl: Time-to-live in seconds.
+Usenullor0for no expiration

 Return Value